5 Tips on User Experience Design for E-learning

 Where can I hear more?

-I will be covering some other pretty fascinating speakers in future blogs so keep your eyes open or better still, subscribe to the blog so that you never miss an entry.
+I will be covering some other pretty fascinating speakers in future blogs so keep your eyes open or better still, subscribe to our blog so that you never miss an entry.
+Check out Eoin’s first blog on what a person-centred approach to learning is here.